-In addition, S.59 (2) (f) provides that a Debt Settlement Arrangement 'shall not contain any terms which would require the debtor to make payments of such an amount that the debtor would not have sufficient income to maintain a reasonable standard of living for the debtor and his or her dependants'.
+In addition, S.60 (2) (f) provides that a Debt Settlement Arrangement 'shall not contain any terms which would require the debtor to make payments of such an amount that the debtor would not have sufficient income to maintain a reasonable standard of living for the debtor and his or her dependants'.
 S.59 (4) in turn allows a practitioner to have regard 'to any guidelines on reasonable expenditure and essential income for debtors published by the Insolvency Service'.

-There is as yet no Insolvency Service set up to our knowledge but establishing such guidelines must be an absolute priority area of work as soon it is.
+The establishment of such guidelines must be an absolute priority for the Insolvency Service.
 Indeed, the primary guidelines should be contained in the legislation now under review.